Project 5: Web Crawler

 200 - OK, since that means everything is okay.
 Your code must also handle:

 302 - Found: This is as an HTTP redirect.
 Your crawler should try the request again using the new URL given by the server in the Location header.

 403 - Forbiddenand

 404 - Not Found: Our web server may return these codes in order to trip up your crawler.
 In this case, your crawler should abandon the URL that generated the error code.

-500 - Internal Server Error: Our web server may randomly return this error code to your crawler.
+503 - Service Unavailable: Our web server may randomly return this error code to your crawler.
 In this case, your crawler should re-try the request for the URL until the request is successful.

 I highly recommend the HTTP Made Really Easy tutorial as a starting place for students to learn about the HTTP protocol.
 Furthermore, the developer tools built-in to Chrome and Firefox are both excellent for inspecting and understanding HTTP requests.

 In addition to HTTP-specific issues, there are a few key things that all web crawlers must do in order function: